-Options I# II@ III# IV@ V# VI@ VII# VIII@ IX@ Frequency of interest payment Monthly Cumulative Monthly Cumulative Monthly Cumulative Monthly Cumulative Cumulative Nature of Instruments Secured NCDs Category of Investor who All categories of Investors (I,II, III and IV) can apply Minimum application ₹ 10,000 (10 NCDs) (for all options of NCDs either taken individually or collectively) In multiples of ₹ 1,000 (1 NCD) after minimum application Face value of Secured NCDs ₹ 1,000 Issue Price of Secured NCDs ₹ 1,000 Tenor from deemed date of allotment (in months) 24 24 36 36 48 48 60 60 85 Coupon (%) for all Category of Investor(s) 9.00 N.A.
-9.25 N.A.
-9.50 N.A.
-10.25 N.A.
-N.A.
-Effective Yield (per annum) for all Category of Investor(s) 9.00 9.74 9.25 10.52 9.50 11.40 10.25 13.17 14.30 Mode of interest payment Through various modes of payment available Amount (₹) (on maturity for all Category of Investor(s) 1,000.00 1,194.83 1,000.00 1,315.66 1,000.00 1,455.80 1,000.00 1,658.72 2,013.13 Maturity Date (from Deemed Date of Allotment) (in months) 24 24 36 36 48 48 60 60 85
+Options Various Option which will be finalised at the time of Issue of Prospectus Frequency of interest payment Will be finalized at the time of Issue of Prospectus.
+Nature of Instruments Secured NCDs Category of Investor who can apply All categories of Investors (I,II, III and IV) Minimum application ₹ 10,000 (10 NCDs) (for all options of NCDs either taken individually or collectively) In multiples of ₹ 1,000 (1 NCD) after minimum application Face value of Secured NCDs ₹ 1,000 Issue Price of Secured NCDs ₹ 1,000 Tenor from deemed date of allotment (in months) Coupon (%) for all Category of Investor(s) Will be finalized at the time of Issue of Prospectus Effective Yield (per annum) for all Category of Investor(s) Mode of interest payment Through various modes of payment available Amount (₹) (on maturity for all Category of Investor(s) Maturity Date (from Deemed Date of Allotment) (in months) Will be finalized at the time of Issue of Prospectus

-- # In respect of Option (Monthly Interest payment), Payment of Interest will be made to those NCD Holders whose names appear in the register of NCD holders (or to first holder in case of joint-holders) as on Record Date and will be paid on monthly basis.
+[#] In respect of Option (Monthly Interest payment), Payment of Interest will be made to those NCD Holders whose names appear in the register of NCD holders (or to first holder in case of joint-holders) as on Record Date and will be paid on monthly basis.
 Interest will be calculated from the 1st day till the last day of the month on an actual basis during the tenor of such NCDs and paid on the first working day of every subsequent month.
-For the first interest payment for NCDs under the monthly options, if the Deemed Date of Allotment is prior to fifteenth of that month, the interest for that month will be paid on the first day of subsequent month and if the Deemed Date of Allotment is post the fifteenth of that month, interest from the Deemed Date of Allotment till the last day of the subsequent month will be clubbed and paid on the first working day of the month next to that subsequent month. - @ Further, in case of Cumulative Options for the purpose of deduction of tax interest will be deemed to accrue every year and tax will be deducted on the accrued interest in each financial year, if required.
+For the first interest payment for NCDs under the monthly options, if the Deemed Date of Allotment is prior to fifteenth of that month, the interest for that month, interest from the Deemed Date of Allotment till the last day of the subsequent month will be clubbed and paid on the first working day of the month next to that subsequent month.

+[@] Further, in case of Cumulative Options for the purpose of deduction of tax interest will be deemed to accrue every year and tax will be deducted on the accrued interest in each financial year, if required.
 With respect to Options where cumulative payment would be made at the time of redemption, the yield is calculated based on quarterly rest compounding for the full year period and based on monthly rest basis for the residual period.

-^{} subject to applicable tax deducted at source as per extant I.T.
-Act 1961.
+subject to applicable tax deducted at source, if any.